cgyh98/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
 **Put the feedback for your ideas here.**
+- From Aurora: "I really like the idea of visualizing time in shape as rounded flower petals, and having the background as hints for the weather conditions, maybe the petal number can be multiples of 12 so that it matches the time in a more explicit way?
+And I love the weekend countdown idea!
+It gives emotional resonance with the faces, I’d use that to count down my work days."
+- From Rohil: ...
+- From Serena: ...

 ## Update your Lab Hub